 Where's the cabin?

-There are two basic routes to Shangrila, the first more scenic, the second shorter.
+There are two basic routes to Shangrila.
+Little Shovel Pass is more scenic.
+Jeffery Creek Trail is shorter.

 LITTLE SHOVEL PASS

 The first leaves from Maligne Lake and follows the scenic Skyline Trail to the Snowbowl.
 Once in the middle of the flats of the Snowbowl, follow the watershed you are standing in down to the cabin.
 The cabin will be impossible to see until you enter the narrowing of this watershed in what we call The Draw.

 Plan on spending most of the day getting to the cabin.
 Some route finding skills may be necessary, as this trail is less used than the Jeffery Creek Trail.

 This is the most used trail.
 The shorter route is more direct, but less scenic.
 There are a couple of variations to choose from depending on snow conditions and time of year.

 Via the Winter Trail